Psalms For Life

 will behold his face.

 What can good people do when evildoers take control and mercilessly jerk them around?
-What can we do when the very people who should protect us attack us whenever possible and create or maintain institutions that dehumanize us?
+What can we do when the very people who should protect us attack us whenever they can and create or maintain institutions that dehumanize us?

 Lord, when evildoers use their power to crush and to kill, you see all they do and will yet judge their evil deeds.
 Thank you that you’re just and care for the weak and poor.
 Please root out all corruption, end all violence.
 And replace it with true justice, I pray.
 Amen.